zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

                               // create 2-element std::vector,
                               // element values are 10 and 20
 ```
-That means as a class designer, don't do what std::vector does.
+That means as a class designer, don't do what `std::vector` does.

-It’s best to design your constructors so that the overload called isn’t affected by whether clients use parentheses or braces.
+It's best to design your constructors so that the overload called isn't affected by whether clients use parentheses or braces.

-And if you need to add a std::initializer_list ctor, do so with great deliberation.
+And if you need to add a `std::initializer_list` ctor, do so with great deliberation.

 The second lesson is that as a class client, you must choose carefully between parentheses and braces when creating objects.

 **Takeaway**
 * Braced initialization is the most widely usable initialization syntax, it prevents narrowing conversions, and it’s immune to C++’s most vexing parse.
-* During constructor overload resolution, braced initializers are matched to std::initializer_list parameters if at all possible, even if other constructors offer seemingly better matches.
+* During constructor overload resolution, braced initializers are matched to `std::initializer_list` parameters if at all possible, even if other constructors offer seemingly better matches.
-* An example of where the choice between parentheses and braces can make a significant difference is creating a std::vector<numeric type> with two arguments.
+* An example of where the choice between parentheses and braces can make a significant difference is creating a `std::vector<numeric type>` with two arguments.
 * Choosing between parentheses and braces for object creation inside templates can be challenging.
-One could do braces only when necessary; or instead, always do {} but understand when semantically () is desirable
+One could do braces only when necessary; or instead, always do `{}` but understand when semantically `()` is desirable

-### Prefer nullptr to 0 and NULL
+### Item 8: prefer nullptr to 0 and NULL

-Neither 0 or null has a pointer type.
+Neither `0` or `NULL` has a pointer type.
 In C++98, the primary implication of this was overloads on pointer and integral types could be surprising.

 ```cpp